ivanovicuros/ivanovicuros/README.md

 # Hi there 👋

-I'm Uros, a Full Stack Web Developer with a graphic design background.
-Open to work, collaborate and volunteer.
+I'm Uros, a Full Stack Web Developer seeking a position as a Front-End engineer.
+I have background in Graphic Design and over 4 years of customer service and management experience in various fields.
+I enjoy solving problems and learning new technologies.
+Currently, I am advancing in TypeScript and working on a small application that uses Redux for state management.

 _____